German Cockroaches

 Common misidentifications in Alberta

 Many occasional invaders can look “roach-like” at a glance.
-If you find a single insect far from kitchens/bathrooms with no spotting or nymphs, it may be an incidental outdoor insect rather than a breeding indoor population.
+If you find a single insect far from kitchens or bathrooms with no spotting or nymphs, it may be an incidental outdoor insect rather than a breeding indoor population.

 Bed bugs are flat and oval and hide in seams and upholstery.
-German roaches are faster, prefer warm kitchen/bath voids, and leave spotting in cabinet hardware and appliance areas.
+German roaches are faster, prefer warm kitchen and bathroom voids, and leave spotting in cabinet hardware and appliance areas.

 What effective treatment looks like (high level)

-- Confirm: identify species and map harborages (kitchen/bath priorities).
+- Confirm: identify species and map harborages (kitchen and bathroom priorities).

-- Sanitation: reduce grease/crumb competition so bait wins.
+- Sanitation: reduce grease and crumb competition so bait wins.

 - Bait-first strategy with targeted applications in tight voids.